 Houston police shoot man after carjacking, exchange of fire

-HOUSTON (AP) — Houston police officers shot and injured a man who’d stolen an SUV Sunday after a chase and exchanging gunfire with him, said Police Chief Troy Finner.
+HOUSTON (AP) - Houston Police Chief Troy Finner says officers shot and injured a man who’d stolen a car after a chase and exchanging gunfire with him.

-Soon before 7:50 a.m., the 30-year-old man stole a Chevrolet Tahoe after displaying a gun to the vehicle’s owner, Finner said.
-The owner reported the carjacking and officers found the man at a restaurant in northeast Houston about 40 minutes later.

-Finner said the man, who he did not identify by name, then fled in the Tahoe before losing control of it and running away.
-When police caught up with the man, the chief said he shot at them and three officers returned fire, hitting him.

-Finner said the man was hospitalized Sunday afternoon and undergoing surgery.
-He said that none of the officers involved were injured and that they’ve be place on paid leave.
-He did not identify the officers by name.
+Finner says police found the man after a carjacking Sunday and he fled.
+The chief says the 30-year-old man then shot at officers who fired back and hit him.
+Finner did not identify the man by name but said he’s hospitalized and undergoing surgery.

+He says none of the officers were injured but that they’ve been placed on paid leave.

-The shooting, which Finner said was the ninth police shooting in Houston this year, is being investigated by the Houston Police Department and Harris County District Attorney’s office.
+The shooting is being investigated by Houston police and Harris County prosecutors.

 Copyright 2022 The Associated Press.
 All rights reserved.